XHJUB-TDT

-XHJUB-TDT (physical channel 33, virtual channel 56) is a Ciudad Juárez television station owned and operated by Televisa.
-The station carries the Canal 5 network.
-The station also airs NU9VE on channel 10.1 because channel 9 would conflict with KTSM-TV.
+XHJUB-TDT (channels 5 and 10) is a television station owned and operated by Televisa, serving Ciudad Juárez, Chihuahua, with programs from Canal 5 and NU9VE.

 History

 1991-2007: As Televisa's local TV station for Juárez

 The concession for XHJUB-TV was originally awarded on November 13, 1989, to Radiotelevisión del Rio Bravo, S.A. de C.V.
 The original concession specified that the station would operate on channel 62; however, this was changed before the station's sign-on to put XHJUB on channel 56.

 When XHJUB signed on it was made into Televisa's local independent station for the Ciudad Juárez market.
 XEPM-TV became a relayer of the Canal de las Estrellas network, and channel 56 picked up its local newscasts and programming, competing against Televisa-affiliated independent XEJ-TV and rival then-Telemundo outlet XHIJ-TV.
 The local newscast went by several names including Notivisa and Noticiero 56.

 Between 1991 and the launch of XHJCI-TV in 1994, the station also aired Canal 5 programming.